Get your s'mores ready because the Forest Preserve District's has launched a "No Gear, No Problem" camping gear rental program.

 Campers who want to sleep under the stars will be able to rent all of the equipment they need from the Forest Preserve District.

 The program is intended to entice people to the Forest Preserve's camping program and campsites by providing equipment, tips, and safe camping close to home, said Lynn Kurczewski, the Forest Preserve’s director of visitor services.

 Equipment can be rented in two- or four-person packages or separately.
-Rentable items include tents, sleeping bags, sleeping mats, rechargeable lanterns, cooking fire starting kits, pots, utensils and dishes.
+Rentable items include tents, sleeping bags, rechargeable lanterns, pots, utensils and dishes.

 Gear package fees are $75 a night for two people, $135 a night for four people and $20 for extra nights.
 Individual gear item rental fees will range from $5 for a rechargeable lantern to $40 for a four-person tent.

 Camping gear must be rented in conjunction with a Forest Preserve camping permit and requires a reservation.
 Gear rentals can be made by phone or in person when making a camping reservation.
 Gear reservations must be made a minimum of 1.5 business days in advance.
 This means that any rentals for the upcoming weekend must be reserved by the end of the business day on Wednesday for a Friday afternoon checkout.